Fashion has fewer rules than people think.

-You can't break them, you shouldn't break them; if you do break them you look like a goober.
+You can't break them, you shouldn't break them, and if you do break them – you look like an idiot.
+Plain and simple.

 Suspenders hold your trousers up.
 So do belts.
 Therefore, you don't need both.

-But even if you think rectangles are pretty, understand that wearing both suspenders and a belt is always a faux pas.
-People will notice, and they will think less of you.
+Even if that's your aim, it's important to understand that wearing both suspenders and a belt is always a faux pas.
+People will notice, and they will think less of you for it.

-Wearing two collared shirts, one popped and one unpopped doesn't even bear thinking on.
+Wearing two collared shirts, one popped and one unpopped doesn't even bear thinking about.
 One collared shirt at a time, properly folded over.